logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/web-services/configure-web-service-settings/_index.md

     -   application/octet-stream=us-ascii
 2. The content decoder to apply: No compression.

-    **Note:** When you do this the [Accept-Encoding](https://developer.mozilla.org/vi/docs/Web/HTTP/Headers/Accept-Encoding) header will be added automatically to the request and the response body will not be encoded.
+    {{<note>}} When you do this the [Accept-Encoding](https://developer.mozilla.org/vi/docs/Web/HTTP/Headers/Accept-Encoding) header will be added automatically to the request and the response body will not be encoded.
 In this case, identity value, which indicates no compression, is enabled.

 JSON string resembles the following: